andreamoro-git/BM-Spatial-SIR/README.md

 ### License for Code

 This code is licensed under a Creative Commons/CC-BY-SA 4.0 (Attribution-ShareAlike 4.0 International) license.
-See LICENSE.txt for details.
+See https://creativecommons.org/licenses/by-sa/4.0/ for details.

 We kindly ask academics using or adapting this code in scientific publications to cite our paper:
   Alberto Bisin and Andrea Moro.
 "JUE Insight: Learning Epidemiology by Doing: The Empirical Implications of a Spatial SIR Model with Behavioral Responses," Journal of Urban Economics, Forthcoming 2021